-This is the third in a series of articles about “How to Get Elected as a Libertarian.”
+This is the fourth in a series of articles about “How to Get Elected as a Libertarian.”
 This article focuses on creating your campaign plan.

 Once you choose a winnable race, it’s time to plan your campaign.
 A campaign plan does not have to be complicated or lengthy.
 It is simply an outline of what you hope to accomplish as you attempt to persuade voters that you deserve to be their leader.